 Juan Carlos García Lorenzo, PhD

-Senior EFL teacher (catedrático) at IES Nosa Señora dos Ollos Grandes, Lugo, Spain.
+Retired senior EFL teacher (catedrático).
+IES Nosa Señora dos Ollos Grandes, Lugo, Spain.

 Contributor at GettyImages, a leading provider of digital media worldwide, based in Seattle, Washington, USA.

 Born and raised in Lugo, Spain, European Union.
 I am married and have two sons, Ismael and Tulio.
 My wife and I live in Lugo, a Roman city founded in 15-13 BC as Lucus Augusti, which is still enclosed by an impressive defensive wall.
 The Roman Walls were inscribed on UNESCO’s World Heritage List in late 2000 as “the finest example of late Roman fortifications in western Europe.”